Search for Teams chat data for on-premises users

-Only Teams chat data associated with an on-premises user is stored in the cloud-based storage area.
+Only the Teams chat data associated with an on-premises user is stored in the cloud-based storage area.
 An on-premises user can't access this storage area in any way.

 How it works

 If a Microsoft Teams-enabled user has an on-premises mailbox and their user account/identity has been synched to the cloud, Microsoft creates cloud-based storage to associate the on-premises user's 1xN Teams chat data with.
 Teams chat data for on-premises users is indexed for search.
-This lets you Use Content Search (and searches associated with Core and Advanced eDiscovery cases) to search, preview, and export Teams chat data for on-premises users.
-You can also use *ComplianceSearch cmdlets in the Security & Compliance Center PowerShell to search for Teams chat data for on-premises users.
+This lets you Use Content search (and searches associated with Core eDiscovery and Advanced eDiscovery cases) to search, preview, and export Teams chat data for on-premises users.
+You can also use *ComplianceSearch cmdlets in Security & Compliance Center PowerShell to search for Teams chat data for on-premises users.